learn-co-curriculum/uci-mod-1-responsive-media/README.md

 measurements on our media allows them to fluidly fill the size of their container.
 In most cases our media is contained within the columns and rows of our layouts.

+<iframe width="640" height="480" src="//www.youtube.com/embed/iC2yQbR_qys?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>

+*Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*

+## Use Percent Measurements

 ```css
 img, form, input, table, video, audio, iframe {